CodeWithKids/Pygolfers/README.md

 ## 🚀 What is PyGolfers?

-PyGolfers is an open source web platform where kids can:
+PyGolfers is an open-source web platform where kids can:
 - Solve beginner-friendly Python coding puzzles (“golf challenges”)
 - Compete to write the shortest, most efficient code
 - Instantly see their code’s output and results